carpentries-incubator/byte-sized-rse-overview/README.md

 ## Lesson Format

-Each lesson is standalone, although it may require some prerequisite knowledge which is clearly described at the start of each lesson.
+Each lesson takes ~1.5 hour long to deliver and is standalone relative to other lessons on the series.
+Lessons may require some prerequisite knowledge which is clearly described at the start of each lesson.
 Lessons start with a setup, introduction and motivation, which is then followed by a practical hands-on activity part.

 ## Lessons